teddyward/progression-framework/frameworks/engineering/software.md

           - criteria: "I read PRs from my peers, and provide detailed feedback."
             examples:
               - "Positive comments are still very much encouraged."
-              - "I noticed a bug in this edge case."
+              - "'I noticed a bug in this edge case.'"
       - level: 3
         criteria:
           - "I build relationships with the data science and data engineering teams to ameliorate technical debt, blindspots, or mismatched requirements."